WayScience/virtual_stain_flow/src/virtual_stain_flow/models/README.md

 ## Key Components/Building-blocks of the Framework

 ![UML Diagram](assets/ModelsModuleUML.png)
 > Figure 1.
-The UML diagram describes the aggregation of the 3 levels of abstraction into image-image translation models, with details provided for key function implementations.
+The UML diagram describes the aggregation into image-image translation models of the 3 levels of abstractions:
+1. Block: the smallest modular component, performs spatial dimension preserving (computing) or changing (up/down-sampling) operations.
+2. Stage: Collection of up/down sampling Blocks with repetitions compute blocks, manages the channel dimension matching between these blocks.
+3. Encoder/Decoder Branch: Collection of Stages in sequence.
+Collects and returns skip-connection outputs if applicable.

 Diagram is generated manually.

 ### Blocks
 Blocks are the smallest modular units in the model, responsible for directly processing feature map tensors.
 They can be categorized into: